Located in the nations oldest city of St Augustine, FL. Proudly serve surrounding counties as well!

 - We will provide a general list of items donated along with the tax donation receipt in the client's name

-- * There may be a small fee for this service.
-We will discuss at consultation
+- * There may be a small fee for this service; we can discuss at consultation

 - Supply staff for set up and sale days